-Current residents who complete an occupancy agreement, thereby reserving a space for the respective or upcoming full academic year, may request, in writing, to cancel this agreement by:
+Current residents who complete an occupancy agreement, thereby reserving a space for the full academic year, may request, in writing, to cancel this agreement by:

-• April 15 to receive a refund of the housing deposit.

-Cancellation requests received:
+April 15 to receive a refund of the housing deposit Cancellation requests received:

-- April 16-June 30 will result in forfeiture of the deposit and being assessed a \$50.00 cancellation charge. - July 1-July 31 will result in forfeiture of the deposit and being assessed a \$150.00 cancellation charge. - August 1 Opening will result in forfeiture of the deposit and being assessed a \$250.00 cancellation charge.
+April 16-June 30 will result in forfeiture of the deposit and being assessed a \$50.00 cancellation charge

+July 1-July 31 will result in forfeiture of the deposit and being assessed a \$150.00 cancellation charge

+August 1 -Opening will result in forfeiture of the deposit and being assessed a \$250.00 cancellation charge

-Opening is defined as opening day of the first-year residence halls on the academic calendar.
+Opening is defined as opening day of the first year residence halls on the academic calendar.

-All cancellation dates will be established by the date of the completed cancellation application.
+All cancellation dates will be established by postmark or fax date on the written request.